Acoustic Shock Compensation Claims

-Call centre staff are most susceptible because of their high and prolonged use of headsets.
+Call centre staff are susceptible because of their high and prolonged use of headsets.
 According to UNISON, there are currently over 1 million individuals working in this industry in the UK - a significant amount of people potentially at risk.

 If a person has suffered acoustic shock in such an environment, the may be entitled to claim compensation if the correct steps were not taken to prevent it.